transloadit/uppy/website/src/docs/dragdrop.md

 type: docs
 order: 21
 title: "Drag & Drop"
+module: @uppy/drag-drop
 permalink: docs/drag-drop/
 alias: docs/dragdrop/
 ---

-DragDrop renders a simple drag and drop area for file selection. it can be useful when you only want the local device as a file source, don’t need file previews and a UI for metadata editing, and the [Dashboard](/docs/dashboard/) feels like overkill.
+The `@uppy/drag-drop` plugin renders a simple drag and drop area for file selection. it can be useful when you only want the local device as a file source, don’t need file previews and a UI for metadata editing, and the [Dashboard](/docs/dashboard/) feels like overkill.

 ```js
 const DragDrop = require('@uppy/drag-drop')